 Barrier Islands Free Medical Clinic is poised to meet the demands of many more without health insurance in our community.
 The catch?
 Catching them.
 Engaging in an outreach effort to educate potential patients about BIFMC’s free services, Volunteer Cynthia Cronk hits the streets.

-The past two years have entailed tremendous growth and publicity for Barrier Islands Free Medical Clinic, appearing in the local pages of the Post & Courier, Charleston Magazine, Healthlinks Magazine and more; as well as two BIFMC physicians, Dr. Ulmer and Dr. Agusta, receiving prestigious area accolades; Dr. Ulmer the recipient of Charleston’s Health Care Heroes, and Dr. Agusta the Angel Oak Award.
+The past two years have entailed tremendous growth and publicity for Barrier Islands Free Medical Clinic, appearing in the local pages of the Post & Courier, Charleston Magazine, Healthlinks Magazine and more; as well as three BIFMC members, Cynthia Cronk, Dr. Ulmer and Dr. Agusta, receiving prestigious area accolades; Cynthia Cronk and Dr. Ulmer were both the recipient of Charleston’s Health Care Heroes Awards, and Dr. Agusta the Angel Oak Award.
 Now, with the opening of a brand new, seven exam room free medical facility on Maybank Highway, the clinic hopes to keep the good word spreading – and extend their hand to many more in the community without health insurance.

 While media publications and online advertising is a boon to promote what the free clinic offers and who is eligible, Outreach Volunteer, Cynthia Cronk, has embarked on a parallel mission: to spread the message of free health care to local grass roots organizations, local partners, and places of worship – hoping that some good old fashioned word of mouth will help to inform and build trust within the community.
 Cronk explains how she plans to continue her outreach mission – and how anyone can be a part of the “boots on the ground” movement.

 BIFMC: We have much more space in our new clinic. what does this mean for our outreach efforts, and how have we attempted to vamp up our communications to those in the community without health insurance – many who may not find us online or in the media?